rcverse/Another-Noun-Phrase-Extractor/README.md

 > Note that structure filtering requires analyzing the structure of each NP, which is done automatically even if `metadata=False` in the extract call.
 However, the structure information will only be included in the results if `metadata=True`.

 **Newline Handling**
 The `newline_breaks` option determines whether newlines should be treated as sentence boundaries.
 When set to `True` (default), newlines are treated as sentence boundaries.
-You may want to disable this option if you want to treat the text as a continuous paragraph, ignoring line breaks, which can be useful when processing text with irregular formatting.
+When set to `False`, the text is treated as continuous, ignoring line breaks, which can be useful when processing text with irregular arbitrary line breaks (e.g., PDF extractions).

+ANPE includes preprocessing to maximize compatibility with Benepar's tokenization requirements.
+However, it is *strongly recommended* that beforehand cleaning should be performed before processing.

 **Model Selection for Usage**